Dobiasd/frugally-deep/README.md

 or instead of affine: http://torch.ch/blog/2015/09/07/spatial_transformers.html Local Response Normalization layer?

-normalization: input and outputs to zero mean/unit variance write function that does this with a dataset can also be used for single mini-batches

 Skip connection aka computational graph?
 Caffee import?
 Memoization fuer wenn sich irgendwas gar nicht mehr veraendert?